rabbitmq/rabbitmq-website/docs/publishers.md

 # note that the implicit default exchange bindings won't
 # be listed as of RabbitMQ 3.8
 rabbitmq-diagnostics list_bindings --vhost "/"
-=&gt; Listing bindings for vhost /...
+=> Listing bindings for vhost /...
 ```

 In the example above the command yields no results.